 The name Choquequirao means “Cradle of Gold.”
 The Inca Archeological site is considered, the sister to Machu Picchu, it is less known and 3 times larger than Machu Picchu.
 It was one of the last refuges, for those Incas who continued to resist Spanish occupation after the conquest.
 The site eventually was abandoned and became covered by dense cloud forest vegetation and to this day archeologists continue to discover new sectors of the city.

-On Choquequirao Machu Picchu Trek we will walk on Inca highways, hike through high andean landscapes with majestic glaciers, descend into deep canyons where the condors fly and pass through biologically diverse cloud forest ecosystems.
-You’ll also visit Inca silver mines and isolated Inca communities.
+On Choquequirao Machu Picchu trek, we will walk on Inca highways, hike through high Andean landscapes with majestic glaciers, descend into deep canyons where the condors fly and pass through biologically diverse cloud forest ecosystems.
+You will also visit Inca silver mines and isolated Inca communities.

 Click on the link below to explore our blog with lots of pictures and experience the trek for yourself: Choquequirao Trek

 We recommend this trek for experienced trekkers or persons in good physical shape used to trekking or running frequently.

 At 5:00am, we pick you up from your hotel and drive for 4hours in our private van to Capuliyoc (2,850m/9,407ft).
 Along the way, there are spectacular views of villages, valleys and snow-capped mountains.
 Once at Cachora we meet our horsemenn and pack all our equipment onto the horses.
 Here, we will enjoy the spectacular view of Choquequirao Inca remains, the Apurimac Canyon and the stunning snow-capped mountains like Padreyoc (5,571m/18,387ft).
 We hike down for the next 3 hours to Chikisca for lunch.
 In the afternoon, we continue for 2 more hours down to our first camp at la Playa Rosalinas.